-So the rather odd title comes from a story a friend tells of a D&D (Dungeon’s & Dragons) match where one of the players doesn’t actually know what a Gazebo is, and proceeds to think it a mystical creature, the DM (Dungeon Master) fed up by the player informs him that the Gazebo comes awake and kills him.
-Don’t worry, this gazebo is asleep and hasn’t been pushed into action.
+So the rather odd title comes from a story a friend tells of a D&D (Dungeons & Dragons) match where one of the players doesn’t know what a Gazebo is and proceeds to think it is a mystical creature, the DM (Dungeon Master) fed up by the player informs him that the Gazebo comes awake and kills him.
+Don’t worry; this gazebo is asleep and hasn’t been pushed into action.
 Yet.
-But after several weeks of wanderings I’ve come back home here for week 48 and the gazebo that sits out over the Mill Pond.
-Also this happens to be where the town of Milton originally sprung up when Jasper Martin established a grist mill in the mid 19th century.
-The mill sadly burned to the ground in the 1960s and nothing remains of it today.
-This was also the first time using Kodak Microdol-X as a developer for film (after testing it out on a sheet of Plus-X to double check the old packet I got worked), I’m pleased with the results, but didn’t find anything special about it.
-There was noticibly less grain, but nothing that Xtol can’t do really.
-While Kodak has stopped production of Microdol-X you can still get a similar developer from Freestyle: LegacyPro Mic-X.
+But after several weeks of wanderings, I’ve come back home here for week 48 and the gazebo that sits out over the Mill Pond.
+Also, this is where the town of Milton originally sprung up when Jasper Martin established a grist mill in the mid-19th century.
+The mill sadly burned to the ground in the 1960s, and nothing remains of it today.
+This was also the first time using Kodak Microdol-X as a developer for the film (after testing it out on a sheet of Plus-X to double-check the old packet I got worked); I’m pleased with the results but didn’t find anything special about it.
+There was noticeably less grain but nothing that Xtol couldn’t do.
+While Kodak has stopped production of Microdol-X, you can still get a similar developer from Freestyle: LegacyPro Mic-X.

 Roll for Exposure.

 Pacemaker Crown Graphic – Schneider-Krueznack Symmar-S 1:5.6/210 – Kodak Tri-X Pan (320TXP)

 1/8″ – f/45 – ASA-320

 Kodak Microdol-X (Stock) 7:45 @ 20C